droid31/Signal/README.md

 #### But isn't whatsapp encrypted?
 Apparently whatsapp uses the same encryption protocol for sending/receiving messages as Signal, but it has modified the open source code and installed a **back door** in it.
 This backdoor helps whatsapp to easily bypass the end-to-end encryption and get access to all your chats and information.
 Read more about the exploit [here](https://www.theguardian.com/technology/2017/jan/13/whatsapp-design-feature-encrypted-messages).

+#### If whatsapp uses same encryption as Signal, how is Signal better?
+First of all, the encryption standard is open source, and signal doesn't tamper with the *break-free* code.
+But since whatsapp is closed source so nobody can see what facebook is coding behind closed doors.
+Maybe they weakened the encryption, added a tracker/spyware, who knows and facebook isn't trustworthy afterall.

 #### I am still inclined towards whatsapp, is there anything else?
 Well, you seem like a tough nut to crack.<br><br>
 Before explaining further i want to ask you something.<br>